zendeskgarden/website/.github/CONTRIBUTING.md

   run as a git `pre-commit` hook.
 - `yarn build` to rebuild the Gatsby site JS, CSS, and HTML.
 The build runs as part of the initial install.
-- `yarn run upgrade` - upgrades the `react-component` git submodule and component packages
+- `yarn run upgrade` to upgrade Garden component packages and sync the `react-components` submodule.

 ## Pull Request Workflow